 Helps regulate the water and electrolyte balance of your body, and is important in the function of your nerves and muscles.
 Too much sodium can indicate kidney disease.

 Most phosphate in the body comes from foods such as beans, peas and nuts, cereals, dairy products, eggs, beef, chicken and fish contain small amounts of phosphate.
 Phosphates are vital for energy production, muscle and nerve function, and bone growth.

 Found in fibre-rich foods such as green leafy vegetables, avocados, bananas, wholemeal bread and brown rice as well as in fish and meat.
 It is needed for proper muscle, nerve, and enzyme function.
 It also helps the body make and use energy and is needed to move other electrolytes into and out of cells.

 Minor changes in serum potassium ca have significant consequences.
 An abnormal concentration can alter the function of the nerves and muscles for example, the heart muscle may lose its ability to contract.

 Albumin is a protein which keeps fluid from leaking out of blood vessels, nourishes tissues, and carries hormones, vitamins, drugs, and ions like calcium throughout the body.
 Albumin is made in the liver and is sensitive to liver damage.

 Like vitamins, minerals are substances found in food that your body needs for growth and health.
 There are two kinds of minerals - macrominerals and trace minerals.
-Your body needs just small amounts of trace minerals which include copper, zinc and selenium.
+Your body needs just small amounts of trace minerals which include iron, copper, zinc and selenium.